datastax/terraform-provider-astra/docs/resources/pcu_group.md

 ### Required

-- `cloud_provider` (String) The cloud provider where the PCU group will be provisioned (e.g., AWS, GCP, Azure).
+- `cloud_provider` (String) The cloud provider where the PCU group will be provisioned (e.g., AWS, GCP, AZURE).
 This cannot be changed after creation.
 - `max_capacity` (Number) The maximum capacity units the PCU group may scale to.
 Must be at least 1 and greater than or equal to min_capacity.
 - `min_capacity` (Number) The minimum capacity units the PCU must be scaled to.
 Must be at least 1 and greater than or equal to reserved_capacity.
 - `region` (String) The cloud region where the PCU group will be provisioned.
 This cannot be changed after creation.